Sten Konow

 Sten Konow (17 April 1867 – 29 June 1948) was a Norwegian Indologist.
-He was professor of Indic philology at the Christiania University, Oslo, from 1910, moving to Hamburg University in 1914, where he was professor for Indian history and culture.
-He returned to Oslo as professor for Indian languages and history in 1919.
-He was a specialist on the Tibeto-Burmese languages.
+He was a professor of Indian philology at the Christiania University, Oslo, from 1910, until moving to Hamburg University in 1914, where he was a professor of Indian history and culture.
+He returned to Oslo as a professor of Indian languages and history in 1919.
+He was a specialist in the Tibeto-Burmese languages.

-Konow was born in Sør-Aurdal in Oppland where his father Wollert Otto Konow (1833–95) was a parish priest married to Henrikka Christiane Johanne Molde Wolff (1841–1927).
+Konow was born in Sør-Aurdal Municipality in Oppland where his father, Wollert Otto Konow (1833–95) was a parish priest married to Henrikka Christiane Johanne Molde Wolff (1841–1927).
 Konow studied art, graduating from Lillehammer in 1884.
-He then studied in Kristiania before movingt to Halle and worked in the Oslo University library for some time.
-In 1890 he collated a Norwegian lexicon.
+He then studied in Kristiania before moving to Halle and worked in the Oslo University library for some time.
+In 1890, he collated a Norwegian lexicon.
 He returned to studies in Indian philology at the University of Halle under Richard Pischel and received a doctorate in 1893 with studies on the Sāmavidhānabrāhmana.
 He worked in Berlin from 1894 to 1896 and returned to Kristiania and worked as a research fellow.
-In 1900 he was hired to work in the Linguistic Survey of India under George Grierson.
-He continued to work for the survey from England and then from Norway.
+In 1900, he was hired to work in the Linguistic Survey of India under George Grierson.
+He continued to work on the survey from England and then from Norway.
 He translated Rajasekhara's Karpuramanjari, which was published as volume 4 of the Harvard Oriental Series in 1901.
-In 1906 he was appointed as a government epigraphist and travelled across India, taking part in excavations at Sarnath.
+In 1906, he was appointed as a government epigraphist and travelled across India, taking part in excavations at Sarnath.
 He returned to Norway in 1908.
 He returned to become a professor at the University of Hamburg (1914-1919) and then at Oslo until he retired in 1937.

-Konow married Anne Helene Schorcht née Heyerdahl (1869–1930) in 1904 and they had a daughter Agnes Helene who married Konow's student, the linguist Georg Morgenstierne.
+Konow married Anne Helene Schorcht née Heyerdahl (1869–1930) in 1904 and they had a daughter, Agnes Helene, who married Konow's student, the linguist Georg Morgenstierne.
 Along with Morgenstierne, he established that the "kaffir" languages of northern Afghanistan belonged to the Indo-Iranian language tree.
 Konow was a founding editor of the journal Acta Orientalia.